why-pengo/angular-sudoku2/README.md

 # TODO:

 - guesses clearing on match choice: grid
+- don't show correct answer on bad guess
 - local storage of game info
 - Throw confetti on completing puzzle
-- change cursor to match: mouse, pencil, pen
+- change cursor (make it more clear what mode you are in): mouse, pencil, pen modes
-- Dark mode
--